Let it Rain!

 What To Do When It Rains In The Rainforest

 Here at Blue Osa we are located in the heart of the rainforest, it is obvious that rainforests need lots of rain.
-The rainforests are referred to as the “jewels of Earth”.
+The rainforests are referred to as the “Jewels of Earth”.
 They are the home for two-thirds of all the living animals and plants of the Earth.
-If there is no rain, there will not be any rainforests.
+If there is no rain, there will be no rainforests.

 At Blue Osa, as much as we love the sun and the heat, we also appreciate the rain as rain is a major component of the Earth’s fresh water supply, providing the water to humans, animals, and plants.
 Rain is essential for our ecosystem, providing rivers and lakes.
 Rain nurtures the rainforest, which is the lungs of the Earth.
 If the Earth has no lungs, there will be no breathing for anyone.
 And just as a reminder, there are places on Earth where it never rains, so those of us living in the rainforest area are blessed with the nectar of the Earth.